MV Joseph and Clara Smallwood

-MV Joseph and Clara Smallwood was a Marine Atlantic passenger/vehicle ferry which operated between Newfoundland and Cape Breton Island in eastern Canada.
+MV Joseph and Clara Smallwood was a Marine Atlantic passenger/vehicle ferry which operated in the Gulf of St. Lawrence, between Newfoundland and Cape Breton Island in eastern Canada.

 She is named after former Newfoundland premier Joseph R. Smallwood and his wife Clara.

 Concept and construction

-Entering service in 1989, she was built by MIL Davie Incorporated in Lauzon, Quebec, and was specifically designed for the 520 km seasonal route between North Sydney, Nova Scotia and Argentia, Newfoundland and Labrador.
+MV Joseph and Clara Smallwood entering service in 1989, she was built by MIL Davie Incorporated in Lauzon, Quebec, and was specifically designed for the 520 km seasonal route between North Sydney, Nova Scotia and Argentia, Newfoundland and Labrador.
 A roll-on, roll-off design with a bow visor, Joseph and Clara Smallwood had 2 vehicle decks and 5 decks above, the main passenger deck being Deck 5.
 She measured 580 ft in overall length and 25 m in breadth, weighing 27,614 tons.
 Her capacity included 1,200 passengers and 350 automobiles or 77 tractor trailers.
 She had up to 106 crewmembers.

 Joseph and Clara Smallwood was the sister ship to MV Caribou.
 Caribou was designed and commissioned by CN Marine in the early 1980s and was the culmination of years of research into effective icebreaking ship designs.
 The resulting hull design which Caribou and Joseph and Clara Smallwood were built to is called "Gulfspan", named in part after the Gulf of St. Lawrence.
 The "Gulfspan" hull is unique among Canadian ice-reinforced ships in that the ship slices through sea ice, rather than using its weight to ride up onto and crush the ice underneath.
 This design permits the sister ships to maintain close to regular operating speed.